Home >> What We Do >> Keep You Informed >> Legal Arena >>

-Many states—and individual counties and cities—have abandoned this practice altogether, specifically forbidding the sale or gift of unclaimed animals to any research institution or school.
+Many states—and individual counties and cities—have abandoned this practice altogether, specifically prohibiting the sale or donation of unclaimed animals to any research institution or school.
 In Michigan, for example, the decision on this issue is left to the counties and most counties have ruled against allowing shelters to sell their dogs for research, but not all counties are onboard with this policy, even after numerous advocacy efforts.

 States prohibiting pound seizure: